-The purpose of the Associate Degree Nursing Program at East Central College is to prepare a nurse who is capable of administering safe, effective patient-centered care to an individual or a group of individuals with a variety of health care needs.
-The Associate Degree Nurse functions both as a team member and as a manager of patient care.
+The purpose of the Associate Degree Nursing Program at East Central College is to prepare a nurse who is capable of administering safe, effective client-centered care to an individual or a group of individuals with a variety of health care needs.
+The Associate Degree Nurse functions both as a team member and as a manager of client care.
 The graduate is eligible to sit for the National Council of State Board Licensure Exam to be a Registered Nurse.
 Upon successful completion of the exam, the graduate meets minimum standards according to the Missouri State Board of Nursing to practice as a Registered Nurse.

 In 1980, East Central College admitted the first nursing class.
 The spring of 1982 marked the first graduation of nursing students.
 The Union campus is approved to admit up to 30 nursing students beginning with each Fall semester.
 These students follow a specific course of study for 4 consecutive semesters.
-The Union campus has graduated over 598 students since its inception.

 In 1997, East Central College developed an LPN to RN Associate Degree Nursing Program in Rolla, Missouri.
 This program is designed for the Licensed Practical Nurse to further their education to become a Registered Nurse.
-In January of each year, the nursing program admits up to 28 nursing students.
+In January of each year, the nursing program admits up to 21 nursing students.
 These students follow a specific course of study for 2 consecutive semesters.